annasimps979-jpg/www.lastodyssey.net/Extras/Key-Terms.md

 # Key Terms

 *  A _<dfn id="term-player">player</dfn>_ is a participant who controls a fixed number of characters within the setting.
 In Last Odyssey, each player controls one of the story's protagonists.
+*  Any agent that can act during battles, exploration, or the narrative at large is called a _<dfn id="term-character">character</dfn>._
 *  A _<dfn id="term-player-character">player character</dfn>,_ or <abbr title="player character">PC</abbr> for short, is a character controlled by one of the players.
 In Last Odyssey, each player character also has a set of statistics unique to that character that determine (along with narrative context) the consequences of the actions they take during play.
 *  The _<dfn id="term-party">party</dfn>_ is the group of player characters, and their players.
 They are, usually, the protagonists of the narrative.
 *  A _<dfn id="term-npc">non-player character</dfn>,_ or <abbr title="non-player character">NPC</abbr> for short, is any character in the narrative who is not controlled by a player.
 Not all NPCs have statistics, only those who are capable of standing up to the players in a fight.